Code-Institute-Submissions/artneto-travel_blog_SepResub/README.md

 Issues Encountered
 - I had some difficulties in finding the correct media query resolutions for my page, but in the end I managed to make the content adapt to each different screen.
 Outcome

+- I have found a bug:" migrate says a column that does not exist does not exist and recommends renaming it", for solution, I have updated the database schema outside a migration.

 - I was able to construct my first website using all of the material supplied during the course and with the aid of my mentor.
 I am pleased with the outcome.
 >>>>>>> 4daa1e70a5a3bd5f74cf92c47a58a4de539ad2a5